loveuppal/Practice/Instructions/EclipseBBB.md

 ```
 Click on My home and you will enter the credentials.
 ```
-- You are now connected view all the files in BBB by dropping down.
+- You are now connected view all the files in BBB by dropping down menu.

 **BBB Terminal View in Eclipse**
 - You can explore the BBB while in Eclipse by enabling the SSH terminal window in the Eclipse.